Brooke Lierman: Elections

 Lierman introduced legislation in the 2019 legislative session that would allow ranked choice voting in city elections, as well as open primaries.
 She later withdrew the bill after talking with her colleagues in the Baltimore House Delegation.

 Environment

 During the 2019 legislative session, Lierman introduced legislation that would ban all polystyrene products in Maryland.
 The bill passed and became law without Governor Hogan's signature on May 28, 2019.
 The bill was slated to go into effect in July 2020, but its deadline was extended to October amid the COVID-19 pandemic.
 During the 2020 legislative session, she introduced the Plastics and Packaging Reduction Act, a bill that would ban the sale of plastic bags and require stores to charge a minimum of 10 cents for paper bags.
 The bill passed the House of Delegates by a vote of 95–37, but was placed on hold amid the COVID-19 pandemic.

 During the 2022 legislative session, Lierman introduced a bill that would require the Maryland State Retirement and Pensions System to consider climate change as a financial factor when making investment decisions.

+Immigration

+During the 2026 legislative session, Lierman testified in support of a bill to ban counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, citing the millions of dollars immigrants contribute to the state's economy.